ember-learn/deprecation-app/content/ember-data/v3/default-serializer.md

 If all the adapters in your app are the same kind (such as JSONAPI, REST, or JSON), you should create an application serializer to match.

-For example, if you use only JSONAPI adapters, creating the file below in `app/serializers/application.js` will resolve the deprecation:
+For example, if you use only JSONAPI adapters, creating the following application serializer will resolve the deprecation:

 ```javascript {data-filename=app/serializers/application.js